Hyperpigmentation and Dark Spots Treatment with Skin Care

 Melanin can also drop into the lower layer of skin called the dermis.
 This happens with post inflammatory hyperpigmentation when a skin injury, such as an acne lesion, scratch, burn or other skin injury, damages the barrier between the epidermis and dermis and melanin enters the dermis.
 It also happens with melasma.
 Melanin is not normally present in the dermis.
 The skin tries to remove it with clean-up cells called melanophages (the name sort of translates to 'cells that eat melanin').
 Sometimes the dermal melanin is stubborn and does not entirely get removed.

-How do you treat hyperpigmentation and dark spots with skin creams and skin care routines?
+How to control hyperpigmentation and dark spots - treatment with skin creams and skin care routines

 The best dark spot correctors that really work